 A four-piece band from Clarkston, Michigan, One Ton Trolley offers their show in solo, duo, and trio formats.
 Their ability to accommodate the electric setting of the largest of stages, as well as the dynamics demanded by the smallest, most intimate venues, has fused what they call “small footprint, big sound”.

-Their debut EP, No Simple Highways is set to release in February after being recorded and mixed at the storied Tempermill in Ferndale, Michigan, with engineer Jake Shives.
-‘Don’t Tell Me’, ‘Dreaming’ and ‘Ghosts Of The Deep’ are the first three singles dropped from the EP, currently available on all streaming services.
-In its wake, will be a feature length 12-song LP, Sunday Morning Cigarettes, set to release by Summer.
+Their debut EP, No Simple Highways was released in March 2022 after being recorded and mixed at the storied Tempermill in Ferndale, Michigan, with engineer Jake Shives.
+The EP is currently available on all streaming services.

 The Trolley began tracking for a feature length 12-song LP, Sunday Morning Cigarettes, in February 2021.
 This album is expected to release in very early 2023.